-Ohio has a long history of oil and gas: Ohio was the original home of John D. Rockefeller's Standard Oil, and, for a time, one of the largest oil producing regions in the world.
-The state was also home to the first offshore oil rig, located in Grand Lake St. Mary's.
-And now in part to what many view as a new oil boom for the state, Ohio recently moved up to 11th in the nation for oil production and remains the largest oil producer in the Appalachian Basin.
+Ohio has a long history of oil and gas: The home of John D. Rockefeller's Standard Oil, and, for a time, one of the largest oil producing regions in the world, and also home to the first offshore oil rig.
+In part to what many view as a new oil boom in the state, Ohio recently moved up to 11th in the nation for oil production and remains the largest oil producer in the Appalachian Basin.

 This long history has also included a strong refining presence.
-Ohio has the sixth-largest crude oil-refining capacity in the nation, and our state's four refineries can process a combined total of nearly 606,000 barrels of crude oil per day.
+Ohio has the sixthlargest crude oil-refining capacity in the nation, and our state's four refineries can process a combined total of nearly 603,000 barrels of crude oil per day.
 Some of our current refineries have been in operation for over 100 years.
 Today Ohio is well positioned to help drive the state's and the country's energy economy.

-However, House Bill 205 threatens this prospect by using the heavy hand of government to take operational and decision-making control from refineries and the individuals and experts who best understand the needs of their industry and replaces it with an arbitrary quota system that does not guarantee any increase in workplace safety or benefits.
+House Bill 205 uses the heavy hand of government to take operational and decisionmaking control from refineries and the individuals and experts who best understand the needs of their industry and replaces it with an arbitrary quota system that does not guarantee any increase in workplace safety or benefits.
 The bill has the potential to drive up costs and further squeeze an already constrained refining capacity in Ohio and the United States.
 The bill also contains onerous recordkeeping and reporting requirements and includes outrageous penalties for non-compliance.

 The entire oil and gas industry and broader business community take health and safety very seriously.
 It is the first thing we hear about when we visit one of our member's worksites.
 Employees are the lifeblood of every business, and their safety is key to success.
 The oil and gas industry, and refineries in particular, are already required to comply with a long list of government and non-government entity regulations and standards.
-As you have seen in other testimony, refinery safety continues to improve and is statistically safer than manufacturing generally as an industry class.
+As you have seen in previous testimony, refinery safety continues to improve and is statistically safer than manufacturing generally as an industry class.